Infinite Mode Quantum Gaussian States: Introduction

 A unitary operator in the Boson Fock space is called a Gaussian symmetry if it preserves Gaussianity of states under conjugation.
-The last result in this article (Theorem \ref{thm:Gaussian-symmetry}) is a complete characterization of Gaussain unitaries.
+The last result in this article (Theorem \ref{thm:Gaussian-symmetry}) is a complete characterization of Gaussian symmetries and shows that symplectic spectrum is a complete invariant for Gaussian states under conjugation by Gaussian symmetries.